kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

   - $v = L \frac{di}{dt}$ for inductors
   - $i = C \frac{dv}{dt}$ for capacitors

+##### Chapter 2 Modelling
 **State-space models** are mathematical expressions of systems
 - state variables (a vector called `x`) are the full set of variables that dictate change in a system
 - we have a vector of inputs `u`
 - composed of state equation + output equation
   - $\dot{x} = f(x, u) = Ax + Bu$
+    - another equivalent way to write this is as a vector of functions
   - $y = h(x) = Cx + Du$

 One key property of linearity is the **superposition principle**: the net responses caused by multiple stimuli is the sum of the responses caused by each stimuli individually

+**Linearization** is approximating a nonlinear system, by looking at the system's behaviour near an equilibrium configuration (physical state is at rest).
+We then calculate the four jacobians, A, B, C and D.

+**Transfer functions** exist only for LTI systems, and are expressed in the frequency domain.
+They tell us how the system responds at different frequencies (which is only possible because we assume time invarance and so the response does not depend on the current time)
+- to find the TF from state space, $\frac{Y(s)}{U(s)} = C(sI - A)Y{-1}B + D$
+- we only look at one sided laplace transforms here (Re(s) > 0)
+- the region of convergence is always in the open right half plane

+##### Chapter 3 Linear System Theory
+**Stability**
+- **asymptotic stability** is when state x goes to zero as t approaches infinity forall initial conditions x(0), or the matrix exponential $e^{At} \rightarrow 0$ as $t \rightarrow \inf$
+  - it actually only depends on eigenvalues: if all eigenvalues of A have a negative real part
+- **bounded input** is when $u(t) \leq b$ forall t, b is finite
+- **BIBO stable** if BI => BO
+  - for strictly proper rational transfer functions, BIBO stable iff every pole has negative real value iff the integral of the impulse response is finite
+  - if G(s) is improper, G(s) is not BIBO stable
+  - recall that in the time domain, we can use convolution to calculate response in time domain of applying a transfer function to some input
+- **IO Stable** if there are no roots of the characteristic polynomial that have Re >= 0; Hurwitz
+  - if some coefficient of the char poly is non-positive, it is not hurwitz => not IO stable

+##### Chapter 4 Prototypes
+**Prototype first order system** equation lets us compare transfer functions to a parametric form, allowing us to easily derive properties: everything depends on time constant $\tau$
+- $G(s) = \frac{K}{\tau s + 1}$
+- pole at $s = -\tau$, bandwidth = $\frac{1}{\tau}$, non oscillatory, gain of K, settling time of $4\tau$

+Prototype second order system is $G(s) = \frac{K \omega_n}{s^2 + 2 \zeta \omega_n s + \omega_n^2}$
+- introduces concept of damping ratio, which dictates its response graph and whether it is oscillatory or not

+**Matrix Exponential** $e^{At}$ is the square matrix form of the taylor series expansion, allowing us to use matrices as exponents

+##### Chapter 6 Root-Locus
+Want to look at how the poles move in the complex plane as parameters vary
+- root-locus shows us grpahically how the closed loop poles move around the s-plane
+- poles determine properties of a system, and so root-locus is a graphical representation for aiding controller design

+##### Chapter 7 PID control
+Two classical PID controllers: error feedback and two degrees-of-freedom
+- error feedback has improper transfer function
+  - first refinement is to replace the derivative term (amplifies high frequency) with a low pass filtered version
+  - second refinement is to use the two-degree-of-freedom version

 Consider $f(\omega) = 1 + j\omega \in \mathbb{R} \Rightarrow \mathbb{C}$